MasterPastures/TREND-Junior-Data-Engineer-Technical-Exercise-VB/README.md

 * `scripts`: Contains `analysis.py`, where the data will be downloaded and analyzed
 * `visualizations`: Contains ER diagram as well as text files and a plot to answer the questions in `analysis.py`

-I ended up choosing the [311-Service-Requests-from-2010-to-Present](https://data.cityofnewyork.us/Social-Services/311-Service-Requests-from-2010-to-Present/erm2-nwe9/about_data) dataset to download and analyze.
+I ended up choosing the [311-Service-Requests-from-2010-to-Present](https://data.cityofnewyork.us/Social-Services/311-Service-Requests-from-2010-to-Present/erm2-nwe9/about_data) dataset to download and analyze to get a sense of how complaints to public services in NYC, one of the more densely populated cities in the United States, are reported and handled.
 I have selected a subset of the columns available both for database normalization and relevance to any business questions I believe I could answer.

 Issues: